stefangary/ariane-packaging/Performance.md

 + 01:35.32 minutes for postprocessing (step 1 only)
 + 52:16.96 minutes for finishing all instances.

 During this run, the two extra processors were only at about 5% each and RAM held steady at 318GB, as before.
 However, the instances got further out of sync than in the high memory VM test case, above, with a spread of 6 time steps over the instances.
 Also, there were distinct times when the CPUs ramped down to wait for disk reading.
 This leads me to believe that the kernal buffer cache was not large enough to deal with the spread in the time steps.
 In particular, there was only ~335GB - 318GB = 17GB free space for the kernal buffer cache.
 Including the model grid information (5GB) and space for a 6-time step spread (2files x 574MB/file x 6 time steps = 6888MB = 6.7GB), the kernal would need a buffer of at least ~12GB.
 For an 8-time step spread (possible at certain moments?), the cache would need to be 14GB.
 Both of those estimates are less than the available 17GB overhead, so I'm not totally convinced.
+However, when running htop, it's clear that the kernal is fully using whatever cache space is available; the RAM bar is only 3/4 green (actual memory use) and the rest is yellow (cache).
+Looking at the CPU usage, at the beginning of the simulation, the processors ramp up quickly but for the first 30 seconds they are mostly red bars (kernal processes) and then go to nearly all green except for occasional red tips for the rest of the simulation.

 # Alternative - running all 32 larval perturbations in one ARIANE instance